-ABOUT THE AMERICAN INTERNATIONAL COLLEGE OF ARTS & SCIENCES - ANTIGUA (AICASA)
+ABOUT THE AMERICAN UNIVERSITY OF ANTIGUA COLLEGE OF ARTS and SCIENCES (AUACAS)

-The American International College of Arts and Sciences - Antigua is organized as a corporation under the laws of Antigua and Barbuda with the following officers: President, Neal S. Simon; Chief Financial Officer and Secretary.
+The American University of Antigua College of Arts and Sciences is organized as a corporation under the laws of Antigua and Barbuda with the following officers: President, Chief Financial Officer and Secretary.

-The American International College of Arts and Sciences - Antigua offers programs that culminate in the awarding of post-secondary degrees and provide educational opportunities to the community.
+The American University of Antigua College of Arts and Sciences offers programs that culminate in the awarding of post-secondary degrees and provide educational opportunities to the community.